PeWe79/AzuraCast-Player/README.md

 ```

 #### Image Branding
-Make sure youre image brang in your Azuracast server is **.jpg** extension to work with this configuration project!.
+Make sure youre image brand in your Azuracast server is **.jpg** extension to work with this configuration project!.

 #### Project setup
 ```